UltraEngine/Documentation/Programming Reference/C++/Object/README.md

 # Object Class

-This is the base class for all other classes.
+This is the base class for all other classes in the engine.

 # Methods

 * [Self](Self.md)